 <input type="email" name="email" placeholder="Enter your email">

-<input type="tel" name="phone" placeholder="Enter your phone number">
+<input type="tel" name="phone" placeholder="Enter your phone number">-

 Testing and Debugging